maxhoesel/MusicBird/docs/source/contributing.rst

 .. note::

-   Tox tries to test against all python versions that MusicBird supports (3.8 and up as of October 2021).
+   Tox tries to test against all python versions that MusicBird supports.
+This means that some pyxx tests might fail on your machine, because you probably don't have all of them installed.
+You can use a tool like PyEnv to manage Python installations.
-   Unless you happen to have

 Writing new Tests
 -----------------

-Any significant in the MusicBird source should have tests associated with it.
+Any significant code in the MusicBird source should have tests associated with it.
 If you are adding a new feature or similar, you will therefore also have to write some tets.
 You can take a look at the existing tests for guidance.

 Note that there are several fixtures available that you can use in your tests - see the :file:`tests/conftest.py` file